ronodhirSoumik/agentic-rpaper-crawler/README.md

 ## Requirements

 - Python 3.9+
-- OpenAI API key OR DeepSeek API key
+- API key for one of: OpenAI, DeepSeek, or OpenRouter